What You Don’t See Can Kill You

 - Did you key in on my hand movements, mainly the ones around my waist?

-- Looking back could you see how I used my talking and my constantly moving hands to distract you, giving me the opportunity to grab the firearm when I felt most ready?
+- Looking back, could you see how I used my talking and hand movements to distract you from my intention.
+I feigned compliance, allowing me to grab the firearm when I felt most ready?

 - Have you ever thought about shooting through a garment of clothing?